-This latest drop had us reminiscing about when Leanne Ford teamed up with the retailer to design pendant lights, lamps, and chandeliers that only looked way more expensive than they really were.
-This time with Studio McGee, there’s a clear farmhouse-inspired spin to the pieces.
+Several items in the mix had us reminiscing about when Leanne Ford teamed up with the retailer to design pendant lights, lamps, and chandeliers that only looked way more expensive than they really were.
+This time with Studio McGee, there’s a clear farmhouse-inspired feel to the fixtures.

-Some of our favorites in the mix?
+Some of our favorites?
 A crisp white metal dome, a brass ceiling pendant that hangs from a chunky chain, and a two-arm shaded chandelier that’s—wait for it—only $150.
 It’s not just the hardwired picks we love either.
-There’s also a jet-black wall sconce ($70) that is renter-friendly (it plugs right into an outlet) and a dual-head desk lamp that would make working from home late at night (a little) less sad.
+There’s also a jet-black wall sconce ($80) that is renter-friendly (it plugs right into an outlet) and a cantilever desk lamp that would make working from home late at night (a little) less sad.